WGBH/AAPB2/app/views/override/legal/privacy.md

 # AAPB Privacy Policy

-Thank you for visiting americanarchive.org (the “Site”).
+Thank you for visiting americanarchive.org (the "Site").
 We know you don't want the information you provide us shared indiscriminately.
-Here we explain what information the WGBH Educational Foundation (“WGBH”) (and our third-party vendors and/or service providers (collectively “we”) acting on our behalf to help deliver the services and operate and analyze use of the Site), collects, what we do with the information, and what controls you have over the information collected.
+Here we explain what information the WGBH Educational Foundation ("WGBH") (and our third-party vendors and/or service providers (collectively "we") acting on our behalf to help deliver the services and operate and analyze use of the Site), collects, what we do with the information, and what controls you have over the information collected.
 We're committed to ensuring the privacy of your